© V. Tony Hauser

 Adam Daifallah is a public affairs consultant, lawyer, university lecturer, author and journalist.

 He is a co-founder and partner at HATLEY Strategy Advisors, a strategic communications and government relations consulting firm with offices in Montreal and Quebec City.
 He is also a sessional lecturer at McGill University’s Department of North American Studies and a fellow of the Montreal Economic Institute.

 Before joining HATLEY, Adam practiced law at the Montreal office of Norton Rose Fulbright (then Ogilvy Renault).
 He was a member of the National Post editorial board from 2003 to 2005.
 Previously to that, he was a Washington correspondent of The New York Sun, where he primarily covered foreign affairs.
 He reported from Iraq in May 2003.
 For the 2004-2005 school year, he was on fellowship at McGill University as a Sauvé Scholar.

-Adam's second book, Rescuing Canada's Right: Blueprint for a Conservative Revolution (with Tasha Kheiriddin), published in 2005, was called "the most forward-thinking book on Canadian conservatism in more than a generation" by the Toronto Sun.
-His first book, Gritlock: Are the Liberals in Forever?, (with Peter G. White), was released in 2001.
+Adam's second book, Rescuing Canada's Right: Blueprint for a Conservative Revolution (co-written with Tasha Kheiriddin), published in 2005, was called "the most forward-thinking book on Canadian conservatism in more than a generation" by the Toronto Sun.
+His first book, Gritlock: Are the Liberals in Forever?, (co-written with Peter G. White), was released in 2001.
 He has worked as a researcher on several books including both of Lord (Conrad) Black's presidential biographies: Franklin Delano Roosevelt: Champion of Freedom and The Invincible Quest: The Life of Richard Milhous Nixon.